Skip to main menu

 Skip to content

-Jared Christensen is a graphic designer specializing in bespoke, artisanal, single origin, grass fed, fixed gear, and slow roasted apps & websites for clients of all sizes.
+Jared Christensen is a User Experience Designer specializing in bespoke, artisanal, single origin, grass fed, fixed gear, and slow roasted apps & websites for clients of all sizes.
 Currently a Principal UX Designer at projekt202, Jared is capable within a wide range of tactical and big-picture design tasks.

 Jared is passionate about making sure that systems, interfaces, language and graphics are human-friendly, emotive, aesthetically pleasing, clear, on-brand and usable — with a touch of mellow smoothness.
 He has worked in a variety of environments, from mega-consultancies to small-ish agencies to product companies.
 From workflow diagrams to detailed user interface mockups, Jared loves shaping and crafting on-screen experiences.